-Numurkah Primary School will never prohibit or discourage school staff from reporting an allegation of child abuse.
+Highvale Primary School will never prohibit or discourage school staff from reporting an allegation of child abuse.
 The school will always take action to respond to a complaint in accordance with the school's Child Safety Responding and Reporting Obligations (including Mandatory Reporting) Policy and Procedures.
-In accordance with Action 4 of the Four Critical Actions for Schools, Numurkah Primary School will provide ongoing support for students affected by child abuse.
+In accordance with Action 4 of the Four Critical Actions for Schools, Highvale Primary School will provide ongoing support for students affected by child abuse.

-The Child Safety Responding and Reporting Obligations (including Mandatory Reporting) Policy and Procedures can be found on our website: https://www.numurkahps.vic.edu.au/documents/
+The Child Safety Responding and Reporting Obligations (including Mandatory Reporting) Policy and Procedures can be found at https://highvaleps.vic.edu.au/wp-content/uploads/2019/07/52-HPS-Child-Safety-Reporting-Obligations-Policy-and-Procedures-2019.pdf (Will be changed when the other doc gets approved and goes up).